 As a product manager who now sits on the other side of the table as an executive, I’ve had lots of experience both presenting executive-facing roadmaps and receiving those presentations.
 I understand how much thought (and possibly anxiety) goes into these roadmap presentations.

 They’re the culmination of months of work, customer conversations, and experience.
+There’s no need to be afraid of your roadmap, either.
 They’re the capstone for a product manager’s vision and strategy.
 I want to share my thoughts from being on both sides of the process.
-I hope it gives you some inspiration to help you present executive roadmaps that align, guide, and facilitate the right conversations.
+I hope it gives you some inspiration to help you present executive roadmaps that align, guide and facilitate the right conversations.
 And of course, to help you deliver a better product to your customers.

 Mistakes I’ve Seen When Presenting Executive Roadmaps